qlik-oss/qlik-cloud-examples/qlik.dev/examples/app-sheet-list-objects/README.md

 When `SAVE_LAYOUTS=true`, the script will:
 - Create a `layouts/<app-id>/` directory
 - Clear any existing files in that directory
+- Save each sheet's layout as a JSON file named `sheet-layout_<sheet-id>.json`
+- Save each sheet's properties as a JSON file named `sheet-properties_<sheet-id>.json`
-- Save each object's layout as a JSON file named `<object-id>.json`
+- Save each object's layout as a JSON file named `viz_<object-id>.json`
+- Generate an `object-library.json` file with a complete inventory and analysis
-- The layout files contain full object metadata, properties, and child object information
+- The layout and properties files contain full object/sheet metadata, properties, and child object information

 This is useful for: